marcobambini/sqlite-createtable-parser/README.md

 ## Pre-requisites
 - A C99 compiler.
-- SQL statement must be successfully compiled by sqlite.
+- SQL statement must be successfully compiled by SQLite.

 ## Usage
-In order to extract the original CREATE TABLE sql statement you need to query the sqlite_master table from within an sqlite database:
+In order to extract the original CREATE TABLE sql statement you need to query the sqlite_master table from within an SQLite database:
 ```sql
 SELECT sql FROM sqlite_master WHERE name = 'myTable';
 ```